E-commerce: Fashion is Looking to Crack the Code of Conversational Commerce

 - The new customer journey in fashion

 E-commerce can't be an after thought.
-Forrester predicts eCommerce will account for 36% of global fashion retail sales by 2022.
-The physical/digital (sometimes referred to as phygital) hybrid customer journey hasn’t yet totally satisfied consumers.
+Forrester predicts that global fashion ecommerce sales will amount to over $870 billion in 2023.
+The physical/digital hybrid customer journey hasn’t yet totally satisfied consumers.
 75% of customers have great expectations when it comes to online shopping experiences, but only 63% think that brands respond to them.

 - Customer engagement in fashion thanks to conversational commerce